 The town began in 1926 when oil was discovered in the Hendrick oil field in Winkler County.
-By the next year, the Wink Townsite Co. began selling lots on a local ranch.
-The oil boom brought new people to the town, causing a shortage of housing.
 Wink was originally named Winkler, in honor of C.M.
 Winkler, a colonel in the Confederate Army, a member of the Texas Legislature and a justice of the Court of Civil Appeals.
-The county also was named for him.
 However, the post office said there was already a Winkler, and the name was shortened to Wink.
-Today, Wink's economy is still based on the petroleum industry, as well as ranching.
+Today, Wink's economy is still based on petroleum, as well as ranching.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet

 connections, including but not limited to viruses, pop ups, spyware, or offensive